jnlongnecker/dungeoneers/Manual/Modifications.md

 ## Effects

 An `effect` is a `modification` that is applied when specific criteria is met.
 It's not really a _different_ concept from other `modifications`, it's merely the _application_ of the `modification`.

+The only exception is the `forced` `effect`, which can't really be categorized in one of the above categories.

+### Forced

+When an entity is `forced`, it is moved via a `travel` speed against its will, ending up the number of tiles specified by the `travel` speed.
+This happens instantaneously.

+> For example, the `push` `action` on a success causes the target to be `forced` Ground(1).
+This means that the target must move across the ground 1 tile against its will.